 In almost all cases, the teaser will significantly increase the ease of collection and the volume of the collection.
 It is the single sperm that completes the insemination but it takes millions to billions of sperm to get to that point.

 If no teaser is available, use swabs that were used for vaginal cytology in previous bitches.
 We keep the swabs in a baggie in the refrigerator and allow the male to sniff the swabs.
 If a bitch is used that is not in heat, the swabs may be rubbed near her anal and vulvar area simulating a bitch in heat.
 It is important to closely control the non-cycling bitch because she may become very aggressive if male tries to mounts her.

 If at all possible, have an estrus teaser bitch available that is approximately the same size as the stud dog.
 A handler or technician should be available to support the bitch in a standing position and restrain her if necessary.
 If that is not possible, use an anestrous bitch, restrained in standing position.
 It may be useful to keep some swabs of estrus vaginal secretions frozen.
 Thaw these by dipping them in warm water, and then wipe them on the vulva of a teaser not in season.

 Often, 30 to 50 percent more sperm cells will be released when a suitable teaser is used.
-Many dogs may have semen collected without a teaser bitch, but semen quality is generally better when an estrus teaser bitch is present and the stud's libido is highest.
-An alternate training tool is a pheromone such as Eau d’ Estrus.
+Many dogs may have semen collected without a teaser bitch, but semen quality is generally better when an estrus teaser bitch is present and the stud’s libido is highest.
+An alternate training tool is a pheromone product.